RasmusRPaulsen/DTUImageAnalysis/exercises/Ex7-GeometricTransformationsAndRegistration/readme.md

 Try the rotation with background filling mode **reflect** and **wrap** and notice the results and differences.

 It is also possible to define a constant fill value.
-Currently, sci-kit image only support a single value (not RGB).
+Currently, sci-kit image only supports a single value (not RGB).

 ### Exercise 4
 Try to use: